 A famous saying is that you can find two rich things anywhere in Pakistan or India: potatoes and Punjabi!
-Well, I don’t know what potatoes are, but if it’s Punjabi, I must agree!
-So from east, west, and north to south, you can meet this very warm and kind person anywhere in this country.
+Well, I don’t know about potatoes, but if it’s Punjabi, I must agree!
+You can hear Punjabi words and phrases everywhere – whether east, west, north, or south.
+In fact, you can meet a very warm and kind Punjabi person anywhere in these countries.

 What Are The Basic Punjabi Words And Phrases?